Optophys-Lab/FreiBox/README.md

 # FreiBox
 Open-source ressource for building FreiBox and its modules

-Will contain codes, references tables for electronic components, 3D stl files and pictures
+It will contain codes, references tables for electronic components, 3D stl files and pictures

-Coming soon (Summer 2022)!
+Work in progress, coming soon (Summer 2022)!